How are applications to the 3-week course evaluated?

 Application Tip #2: Respect the word limits and check your grammar and spelling.
 We anticipate receiving many competitive applications so please make certain your application is thorough, well written, and within the guidelines.

 Application Tip #3: Apply early.
-To avoid technical or any other last-minute problems, we recommend submitting your application at least 5 days prior to the deadlines, as follows: March 23: Application deadline for TLC 3-Week Course in July 2021 May 31: Application deadline for TLC 3-Week Course in September 2021
+To avoid technical or any other last-minute problems, we recommend submitting your application at least 5 days prior to the deadline.
+Application deadline for TLC 3-Week Course in September 2021: EXTENDED TO June 15

 What is the 7-Step Certification Program?